 Ehsan Izadpanahi (PhD, Student): Ehsan Izadpanahi is a PhD student at FIU with focuses on Fluid-Solid interaction, Aeroelasticity, and Computational Mechanics.
 He joined the mechanical engineering program at Florida International University as a PhD student in 2016, and now he is working as a graduate research assistant in Fluid-solid interaction laboratory.
 He obtained his master’s degree from Chamran Ahvaz University.
 He has been working on wide range of topics such as, Stability Analysis and Nonlinear Structural Dynamics of Beams Subjected to Follower Forces, and Constructal Design and Stability of High Altitude Long Endurance Aircrafts.
 Currently he is working on the ABC-UTC research project “Application of Drone in Accelerated Bridge Construction.”

 Seyedmirsajad Mokhtarimousavi (PhD, Student): Sajad is a PhD student in Civil and Environmental Department at Florida International University in Miami, FL.
 He received his M.S. degree in Transportation Planning from IAU, Science and Research Branch, Tehran, Iran in 2013.
 His primary focus is on transportation systems planning, travel behavior analysis, and transportation safety.
 His Master’s thesis research was on airport planning and surface management by studying the improvement of runway capacity through the best possible landing sequence for the optimum outcome.
 In his PhD program, his research has focused on developing machine learning techniques to analysis highway work zone safety and the benefits can be obtained through the implementation of ABC method.
 He is working under the supervision of Dr. Atorod Azizinamini.
 He is expected to graduate in Spring 2020.

 Sheharyar-e-Rehmat (PhD, Candidate): Sheharyar e Rehmat is a PhD candidate at FIU with a focus in structural engineering.
 He received his M.Sc. degree from Saitama University, Japan and B.Sc. degree in Civil engineering from the University of Engineering and Technology, Pakistan.
-He started his PhD in structural engineering in 2016.
-Currently he is working on the ABC-UTC research project related to use of Ultra-High Performance Concrete as shell elements.
-He is expected to graduate in Fall 2020.
+He started his PhD in structural engineering in 2016 and is currently working on the ABC-UTC research project about application of UHPC for bridge applications.